West Yorkshire Road Car Company: Fleet numbering

 In October 1971 the fleet was again renumbered and the class identification letters disappeared as the fleet identifiers once again reverted to purely numerical system.
+Although there were fewer than 600 vehicles, four-digit numbers were used: the last three digits uniquely identified the vehicle, whilst the first digit indicated the fleet (1 for the main fleet, 2 for Keighley-West Yorkshire and 3 for York-West Yorkshire).
+Thus, the first batch of Leyland National buses were numbered 1411–1423, 2425–2429 and 3430–3433.
+When the Keighley joint operation ended in 1974, the 2 prefix was altered to 1.
+From 1979, numbers in the 2000s were used for coaches but this was a separate series – for example, 1001 and 2001 were in use at the same time.

 Garages

 West Yorkshire had a number of garages during its existence.
 In April 1958, vehicles were fitted with small coloured discs next to their fleet number to identify their main garage.
 Sub-garages inherited the colour of their parent garage, however Keighley- and York-West Yorkshire vehicles were not fitted with the discs as they were already identifiable by the K- or Y prefix.
 The garages and colour codes were as follows: